ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ![Folder Creation](../img/Workspace/9.png) <center>**Figure 9.**  Create Folder</center>

-Enter the name of the folder you want to create and click on *Create Folder.*
+Enter the name of the folder you want to create and click on *Create Folder*.

 ![Folder Creation](../img/Workspace/10.png) <center>**Figure 10.** Add Folder Name</center>

-You can click on New again to upload files within the created folder
+You can click on New again to upload files within the created folder.

 **Note:**

-Only the data files can be organized within a folder while the uploaded notebooks and analyses are present separately within the selected workspace.
+*    Only the data files can be organized within a folder while the uploaded notebooks and analyses are present separately within the selected workspace.

 ## Navigating through a folder